5 February 2026

 Frequently Asked Questions

-The increase depends on your income.
-Workers earning $85,000 will pay approximately $160 more annually ($131 CPP + $29 EI).
-Lower earners pay less, while higher earners pay the same maximum amounts due to contribution caps.
-Use the income table above to estimate your specific increase.
+The change depends on your income.
+Workers earning $85,000 will pay approximately $241.59 more annually ($196 CPP + $45.59 EI).
+Lower earners may actually see a slight decrease due to the EI rate reduction.
+Higher earners pay maximum amounts due to contribution caps.
+Workers earning between $74,600 and $85,000 also pay CPP2 contributions.
+Use the income table above to estimate your specific change.

-For most workers, the impact is modest.
-A $85,000 earner will see about $3-4 less per week in take-home pay.
-However, these contributions increase your future CPP retirement benefits and maintain your EI coverage, providing value for the higher contributions.
+For most workers, the impact varies by income level.
+A $85,000 earner will see about $4.65 less per week in take-home pay.
+Lower earners may see a slight decrease due to the EI rate reduction.
+However, these contributions increase your future CPP retirement benefits (including CPP2 benefits) and maintain your EI coverage, providing value for the contributions.

 Yes, both CPP and EI contributions are tax-deductible, reducing your taxable income.
 The higher contributions in 2026 mean larger tax deductions, which partially offsets the impact on your take-home pay.
 Your T4 slip will show these deductions, and they're automatically factored into your tax return.

-Self-employed individuals pay both the employee and employer portions of CPP (12.00% total in 2026), but they're not required to pay EI premiums unless they opt in.
+Self-employed individuals pay both the employee and employer portions of CPP (11.9% total for base CPP in 2026, plus 8% for CPP2 on earnings between $74,600 and $85,000), but they're not required to pay EI premiums unless they opt in.
 The CPP contribution is calculated on net self-employment income, and you can claim a tax credit for the employer portion.
+Maximum self-employed contributions: $8,460.90 base CPP + $832.00 CPP2.
 The higher contributions increase your future CPP retirement benefits.

-CPP enhancement rates are now stable at 6.00% (phased in through 2025), but maximum pensionable earnings typically increase annually with inflation.
+CPP base rates are now stable at 5.95% (phased in through 2025), but maximum pensionable earnings typically increase annually with inflation.
+CPP2 rates are stable at 4.00% with ceilings that increase annually.
 EI rates are reviewed annually and can change based on the EI Operating Account balance.
+The 2026 EI rate actually decreased slightly.
 Expect small annual increases to maximums, but major rate changes are less likely now that CPP enhancement is complete.

 Get Expert Help with 2026 Payroll Tax Increases

-Understanding how the 2026 payroll tax increases Canada workers face affect your paycheque and planning accordingly is important for financial management.
+Understanding how the 2026 payroll tax changes Canada workers face affect your paycheque and planning accordingly is important for financial management.
+While CPP maximums increase and EI maximums rise, the CPP rate stays the same and EI rates actually decrease slightly.
 J. Wang Chartered Professional Accountant offers payroll services and tax planning to help individuals and businesses navigate these changes, ensure correct deductions, and optimize their tax situation.

 Schedule Your Payroll Tax Consultation